10 albums by black artists that should have won album of the year at the grammys

-The first time hip hop was introduced to the Grammys audience was 1995 (sips tea); Naughty by Nature won Best Rap Album for Poverty's Paradise (sips more tea), beating out 2Pac, Bone Thugs, ODB (finishes tea, pours another cup) and Skee Lo (temporarily stops drinking tea).
-As has become increasingly clear over the years, the achievements of black musicians are rarely celebrated by the Grammys outside of the categories of rap and R&B - and even then, they often get it wrong - whether that's the rap of Kanye, the eccentric R&B of Erykah Badu, the dirty rock of Prince or the perfect pop of Rihanna.
+The first time hip-hop was introduced to the Grammys audience was 1995 (sips tea).
+Naughty by Nature won Best Rap Album for Poverty's Paradise (sips more tea), beating out 2Pac, Bone Thugs, ODB (finishes tea, pours another cup) and Skee Lo (temporarily stops drinking tea).
+As has become increasingly clear over the years, the achievements of black musicians are rarely celebrated by the Grammys outside of the categories of rap and R&B. And even then, they often get it wrong — whether that's Kanye's rap, Erykah Badu's eccentric R&B, Prince's dirty rock, or Rihanna's perfect pop.

-Over the Grammys' 59 ceremonies, only 12 albums by black musicians have ever won Album of the Year - and, as @_jackfreeman pointed out on Twitter today, three of those wins were by Stevie Wonder.
-The last black musician to win Album of the Year was nearly 10 years ago; Herbie Hancock's River: The Joni Letters won in 2008, beating Amy Winehouse's Back to Black.
-The Grammy for Album of the Year has only ever been won by three black women - Natalie Cole (the first black woman to win, in 1992, some three decades after the awards inception tea, tea, tea), Whitney Houston (for the Bodyguard soundtrack) and Lauryn Hill, for her own Miseducation of and again in 2000 for her work on Santana's Supernatural.
+Over the Grammys's 59 ceremonies, only 12 albums by black musicians have ever won Album of the Year.
+And, as @_jackfreeman pointed out on Twitter today, three of those wins were by Stevie Wonder.
+The last black musician to win Album of the Year earned the title 10 years ago.
+Herbie Hancock's River: The Joni Letters won in 2008, beating Amy Winehouse's Back to Black.
+The Grammy for Album of the Year has only ever been won by three black women: Natalie Cole (the first black woman to win, in 1992, some three decades after the awards inception — tea, tea, tea), Whitney Houston (for the Bodyguard soundtrack) and Lauryn Hill, for her own Miseducation of and again in 2000 for her work on Santana's Supernatural.

-At first glance, the amount of nominations and awards bestowed upon Beyoncé, Nicki Minaj, Rihanna, Alicia Keys etc., is impressive; until you consider that rarely do these nods stray from 'black music' categories.
+At first glance, the amount of nominations and awards bestowed upon Beyoncé, Nicki Minaj, Rihanna, and Alicia Keys is impressive — until you consider that rarely do these nods stray from 'black music' categories.
 Video of the Year, maybe, or, if they've happened to work with a white performer, then maybe Song of the Year.
-Even within these categories the Grammys tend to get it so very wrong, with white artists tending to fare better more than their black counterparts.
-Case in point one: that Eminem is the most highly decorated rhymer in Grammy history, having won 12 to date, considerably more than Jay Z, Snoop, Drake or Kanye.
-Case in point two: Macklemore and Ryan Lewis beating Kendrick Lamar in 2014.
-Case in point three: Iggy Azalea has been nominated four times within 'rap'.
-SNM.
+Even within these categories, the Grammys tend to get it so very wrong; white artists have often fared better than their black counterparts.
+Eminem is the most highly decorated rhymer in Grammy history, having won 12 awards to date — considerably more than Jay Z, Snoop, Drake, or Kanye.
+Macklemore and Ryan Lewis beat Kendrick Lamar in 2014.
+And Iggy Azalea has been nominated four times within 'rap.'

-It's pretty astonishing to consider the artists and albums that haven't been celebrated by the Grammy committee over the years, and also right up until today.
-Lemonade slayed on every level, yet still the committee awarded their top prize to a white woman, who herself emotionally and passionately acknowledged the superiority of Beyoncé's offering.
-So, in no particular order, here are just 10 albums from black artists that should have been honoured with an Album of the Year.
+It's pretty astonishing to consider the artists and albums that haven't been celebrated by the Grammy committee over the years, including this one.
+Lemonade slayed on every level, yet still the committee awarded its top prize to a white woman — who emotionally and passionately acknowledged the superiority of Beyoncé's offering.
+So, in no particular order, here are just 10 albums by black artists that should have been honored with an Album of the Year.
 Grammys take note; it's time to do better.
 So, so much better.

 We didn't need Adele to tell us that Lemonade has been horribly overlooked this year.
-The Queen Bee's most important release to date, the cultural impact of this album can't be underestimated.
-Every aspect of Lemonade is on point; lyrically, vocally, visually, politically, culturally.
+Queen Bey's most important release to date, the cultural impact of this album can't be underestimated.
+Every aspect of Lemonade is on point: lyrically, vocally, visually, politically, culturally.
 The videos.
 The words.
 The tour.
 The vulnerability.
 The strength.
 The tunes.
 The catchphrases.
 Boy Bye.
 Becky.
 Her Hair.
 The Tea.
 The Shade.
 The (Pink) Lemonade.
-Yoncé's sixth offering will long, long outlive the normal lifespan of your average pop record, inspiring and galvanising generations to come.
-You know Bee, they really just don't love you like we love you.
+Yoncé's sixth offering will long, long outlive the normal lifespan of your average pop record, inspiring and galvanizing generations to come.
+You know Bey, they really just don't love you like we love you.

 Destiny's Child, Survivor